evelynfoy/the-cheese-and-wine-boutique/docs/testing/automated-testing.md

 ## Automated Testing
-Automated tests were created for the Products Application
+Automated tests were created for the Products Application only due to time constraints.
+There are a total of 18 tests - 5 for models and 13 for views -  [all tests pass](/docs/testing/images/automated-testing.png).

 ### Models
 Models tested: